 What is best for the child may not be easy for either parent to handle

-The age old theory that mothers have an advantage in a custody case, especially one involving a child under the age of three, is not necessarily true anymore.
-I have seen cases where a judge has ordered expanded visitation for a father which meant mom had to make alternative plans when it came to breast feeding.
+The age-old theory that mothers have an advantage in a custody case, especially one involving a child under three, is not necessarily true anymore.
+I had seen cases where a judge had ordered expanded visitation for a father, which meant mom had to make alternative plans when it came to breastfeeding.

 The point is this: if you are a mom and believe that it will be a slam dunk that you are awarded primary conservatorship of your little one just because you’re the mother, you may have another thing coming.

-Certainly, breast feeding is important and nurturing the mother-child bond is crucial.
-Breast fed babies are said to be on the whole healthier while it also benefits the mother physically and emotionally.
+Certainly, breastfeeding is important, and nurturing the mother-child bond is crucial.
+Breastfed babies are said to be healthier while it also benefits the mother physically and emotionally.
 An attorney arguing the case for a mother would probably make a point to emphasize this factor.

-If you’re a father, it would make sense to point out that studies show that continuous and prolonged contact between a child and a father early in the child’s development is also extremely beneficial.
-Either way, a custody battle in regard to a young child can be extremely contentious so choosing the right divorce lawyer for you and your family could not be more important.
+If you’re a father, it will make sense to point out that studies show that continuous and prolonged contact between a child and a father early in the child’s development is extremely beneficial.
+Either way, a custody battle regarding a young child can be extremely contentious, so choosing the right divorce lawyer for you and your family could not be more important.

 If you have questions about a child custody matter or any family law issue, please contact the Law Office of Bryan Fagan, PLLC.
 A consultation with our office is free of charge to speak with a licensed family law attorney.